MaestSi/Bionano_fixdups/README.md

 # Bionano_fixdups
-**Bionano_fixdups** is a script for removing artificial duplications introduced by Bionano scaffolding pipeline.
+**Bionano_fixdups** is a script for removing artificial duplications introduced by Bionano solve scaffolding pipeline.
 Starting from the identification of negative gaps annotated in the agp file, the script performs alignments between contigs at the 5' and at the 3' flanking regions of negative gaps in scaffolds, trims the overlaps, and produces a trimmed fasta file.
 The script is experimental, and its development was discontinued after the release of more refined tools as [BiSCoT](https://github.com/institut-de-genomique/biscot).

 ## Prerequisites